 While I may not decorate seasonally, I still wholeheartedly embrace the holidays.
 I love to stomp around our small-town pumpkin patch with my family.

+I will happily spend an entire rainy Saturday reading Halloween stories with my daughters.
+And, of course, I can’t help but head to the kitchen in an effort to transform some of my seasonal enthusiasm into food.
 In Halloween’s past, I’ve made meringue bones and pumpkin-shaped cupcakes and even a three-tiered ghost cake.
 This year, I channeled my Halloween spirit into little Jack ‘O Lantern pies.
 Savory ones.

 These pies deliver their thyme-laced pumpkin, Gruyere, and leek filling in a tidy, hand-size package that’s almost too cute to eat.

 My kids enjoyed creating faces on the rounds of pastry with miniature cookie cutters, as well as the ends of frosting decorating tips.